andykee/lentil/docs/user_guide/optical_systems/wavefront_error.rst

     :width: 300px

-Any combination of Zernike polynomials can be combined by providing a list of coefficients to the :func:`zernike.zernike_compose` function.
+Any combination of Zernike polynomials can be combined by providing a list of coefficients to the :func:`zernike_compose` function.
 For example, we can represent 200 nm of focus and -100 nm of astigmatism as:

 .. code-block:: pycon